 Matter AI analyzes case files and provides strategic insights based on similar matters.
 The system identifies patterns, suggests next steps, and highlights potential issues requiring attention.

-The platform's document generation capabilities adapt to firm templates and preferences over time.
+The document generation capabilities adapt to firm templates and preferences over time.
 Generator learns from attorney edits and improvements, becoming more accurate with continued use.

 Implementation typically requires 4-6 weeks for full deployment, including data migration and staff training.
-LEAP provides comprehensive support throughout the transition process.

 Foundation AI specializes in automating document intake and initial case assessment processes.
 The platform helps firms process new matters more efficiently while maintaining quality standards.

-Document intake automation:
+Document intake automation includes:

 Automated classification: AI categorization of incoming documents